 Be inspired by examples of previous and current partnerships

 Steven's practice contains a strong element of layering, not only of media on the various supports the artist uses, but also and most importantly of ideas, stimuli and various inspirations that get collected along the way, and then inform the artworks produced.

 Art history is a great point of reference for the artist, and his studio is filled with books and postcards of some of his favourite masters.

 During a studio visit, Sara was fascinated by some aspects of Steven's production, and some pieces he had been producing particularly captured her attention.
-The conversation about those pieces has been expanding, to the point that Heaton has been recently revisiting some of the ideas explored in those paintings, and producing a new body of work, which will be exhibited in a solo exhibition, curated by Sara, in October 2019.
+The conversation about those pieces has been expanding, to the point that Heaton has been recently revisiting some of the ideas explored in those paintings, and producing a new body of work, which has been exhibited in a solo exhibition, curated by Sara, in October 2019.

 The first collaboration between Nicola and Sara happened in conjunction with the artist's residency at the former International 3, where she exhibited her latest body of work.
 On that occasion, Sara conceived a workshop that reflected the stages of the process behind the work on show, responding directly to the artist's practice and facilitating the public's engagement with it.